pranshavpatel/ML-DL-Projects/README.md

 # ML Projects Repository

 Welcome to my ML Projects repository!
 Here, you'll find a collection of Jupyter Notebook (.ipynb) files from various machine learning projects I've worked on.
 This repository serves as a showcase of my machine learning skills and a reference for anyone interested in exploring these projects.
+I have also included the majority of my kaggle notebooks in this repo along with their public links, so do upvote them if you find them helpful :)

 ## Table of Contents